Skip to content

 For more information, please refer to Migrate from release 6 to release 7.

-The architecture of the peripherals library consists of two layers: top layer with the library hV_HAL_Peripherals; underlying layer with SDK-specific library hV_SDK_Peripherals.
+The architecture of the peripherals library consists of two layers: top layer with the library hV_HAL_Peripherals; underlying layer with SDK- or API-specific library hV_SDK_Peripherals.

 The library hV_HAL_Peripherals exposes all the functions, with hV_HAL as prefix, to the other libraries and application code.
 It relies on the underlying library hV_SDK_Peripherals.